deniz-oezdemir/Spaeti-SnackEnd/README.md

     - [x] Must be greater than 0.
   - [x] Product Image URL
     - [x] Must start with http:// or https://.
+  - [x] Add validation feedback for the thymeleaf form in the POST product on the ProductViewController
+  - [x] Add validation feedback for the form handled by JS.